Celebrating Chef George's 24th Anniversary on PBS

 I don’t have a sweet tooth and unlike most people I can pass on chocolate.
 However, growing up, it would not be summer without my mom whipping-up a bunch of banana boats, my favorite summer sweet treat.
 It's one of those summer dessert traditions I look forward to every year.
 I know your whole family will love them.
 And, so much so I included Banana Boats in my first cookbook!

 Tips: Use large yellow bananas with the barest green tips.
-If the bananas have any brown spots they are too ripe.
+Avoid using bananas that are too ripe.
 For true decadence, top the bananas with a dollop of sweetened whipped cream and some chopped pecans before serving.

 Grilled Banana Boats